 There seemed to be plenty of good reasons to play Aegis of the Gods.
 But besides the typical burn decks, it wasn't clear how good it would be in the Standard format of the day.
 One major rules question at the time was how Aegis of the Gods interacted with the powerful God, Athreos, God of Passage's ability.
-Gaining hexproof does in fact stop Athreos players from returning creatures to their hands.
+Gaining hexproof does in fact stop Athreos players from returning their own creatures to their hands.
 It would turn out to be a corner case, but still relevant.

 Alternatively, giving yourself hexproof didn't stop the Tribute mechanic featured in Born of the Gods, since it didn't target.
 But that ability turned out to be rarely relevant in competitive play anyway.
 It also doesn't stop Extort, which was a major mechanic in Gatecrash, since that doesn't target, either.
 Basically, most the things that people wanted it to stop, having hexproof doesn't solve.